AdilEnverUygur/TestAutomationProject/README.md

 ## Test Strategy (Manual test, Automated test)

-I did both automation tests and manual tests also  follow Agile methodology in this project
+I will do both automation tests and manual tests also  follow Agile methodology in this project

 ## Requirements